Can-ZHOU/Group2-Android/README.md

   - Implemented validation algorithms where needed.
   - Firebase implementation and structure for data storage
   - Also, managed few layouts while implementation
+- **Shrey Wahi**
+  - I worked on the front end in this project and learned about some of the backend part.
+  - I worked on a major part of the register page and the join meeting pages.
+- **Ujjawal Aggarwal**
+  - Managed Frontend for Booking System (T Life) and Backend for Time Zone Planner (Huddle) app
+  - Booking System (worked on Login, and profiles pages ) and Huddle (worked on Home activity, Sign Up activity and Login Activity) and Group Icon
+  - Firebase Authentication and Database integration
+  - Also, added some basic functionalities like Reset password, remember me and Uploading Image.
+  - Helped other teammates to design the User Interface
 - **Vishant Mittal**
 I was a part of the front end team for this project.I worked on a major part of the login, the sign up and the join meeting pages.
 I mainly designed some of the layouts of the app.
 I even designed part of the theme used in the app.

-- **Shrey Wahi**
-  - I worked on the front end in this project and learned about some of the backend part.
-  - I worked on a major part of the register page and the join meeting pages.

-- **Malay Tripathi**
-  - Managed Front end for both Booking System(T life) and Time Zone Planner (Huddle) app.
-  - Did a few small things in the back end as well,but the team required me in the front end, so I designed quite a few layouts in T  Life like the Sign-in page and a few layouts in Huddle.

 ## What you would do with it if we had more time:
-- bababa
+- Enhance and clean up front end layouts
+- Include an ‘Edit Profile’ feature on the profile page layout
+- Add a chat feature between group members
+- Ability to share meetings via social media platforms and email
-- bababa
+- Add more locations
+- Integrate with Zoom to automatically create meetings
+- File sharing features within the app

 ## Experiences:
 - **Cormac Doyle**